top of page

 Jordan_Headshot.jpg

-Leslie Jordan is a PhD student in the Neuroscience and Cognitive Science (NACS) program and a fellow in the Computation and Mathematics for Biological Networks (COMBINE) program.
+Leslie Jordan is a PhD candidate in the Neuroscience and Cognitive Science (NACS) program and a fellow in the Computation and Mathematics for Biological Networks (COMBINE) program.
 Prior to joining the lab, she received a master’s degree in Clinical Health Psychology from the University of Michigan Dearborn.
 Leslie has also worked in out-patient clinical practice settings, where she provided psychotherapy and conducted neuropsychological evaluations.
 Her education and professional experience aroused a curiosity to investigate the neurobiological correlates of mental health.
 Her future goals include developing neuroimaging data analysis skills by working with the Adolescent Brain Cognitive Development (ABCD) dataset to explore the neural mechanisms of preadolescent irritability during inhibitory control.
+In her free time, Leslie enjoys kayaking, paddleboarding, and hiking.
+When she needs an escape from reality, she immerses herself in the virtual world of Beat Saber and throws her energy into mastering songs.

 Leslie_Kid_1.jpg